tvanzyl/tvanzyl.github.io/content/pubs.md

 >}}

 > {{< paper
-title="A Systematic Review on Big Data Analytics Frameworks for Higher Education-Tools and Algorithms"
+title="A systematic review on big data analytics frameworks for higher education-tools and algorithms"
 authors="D. Otoo-Arthur and T. Van Zyl"
 journal="1--9, Proceedings of the 2019 2nd International Conference on E-Business, Information Management and Computer Science, Jan-Dec.
 2019"
 >}}